 The UC Berkeley Graduate Fellowships Office provides several university scholarships for graduate students.
 Most are awarded based on the student's financial need as reflected on the FAFSA form.

-This three-year award is given to outstanding entering J.D. students who contribute to the level of diversity within their discipline or the graduate community at large.
+This one-year award is given to outstanding entering J.D. students who contribute to the level of diversity within their discipline or the graduate community at large.
 Recipients may have shown academic achievement despite challenges such as social, economic or educational obstacles.
 Continued excellence in the J.D.
 Program is required.
 To be considered, U.S. citizens or permanent residents must submit a FAFSA.
 Applicants are nominated by Berkeley Law Financial Aid.

 - Deadlines: Submit the FAFSA by March 2

 - Award: Fees and nonresident tuition (if applicable, the first year only) and a $10,000 stipend the first year

 Candidates pursuing a graduate degree at any UC campus and residing in any part of the world are eligible for this award.
 Funding is available for projects or programs of study that promote international understanding and world peace.

 - Phone: 805-893-2277